 Where an agent fails to pay over to his principal on demand money received by him, the principal may bring a claim for money had and received1, and may also claim an account2.

 The relationship of principal and agent ordinarily being fiduciary in character3, proceedings for an account lay in the Court of Chancery4 and are now brought, particularly if the accounts are complicated5, by a claim in the Chancery Division6.
 Where the accounts are of a simple nature, they can be taken in an ordinary claim in the Queen's Bench Division7.
-The principal may seek an account of the
+The

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN